dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `aliases` |List of alternative names for this extension.| `VARCHAR[]` |

 ## duckdb_functions
-The `duckdb_functions()` function provides metadata about the functions available in the DuckDB instance.
+The `duckdb_functions()` function provides metadata about the functions available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|